rohansamant1/weather-app/README.md

 It is a basic Weather app.
 created using HTML, CSS, JS.
-All the GIFS are open source, taken from gifly.
+All the GIFS are open source, taken from giphy.